claudioc/modialog/README.md

 **Add a CSS**: a minimal CSS is really needed for the dialog to work as intended.
 Please take a look at the source code of the provided [demo.html] for an actual example.

-Now use JavaScript to initialize the plugin and open the dialog (three examples follows)
+Now use JavaScript to initialize the plugin and open the dialog.
+You will call modialog with (or without) a configuration literal object and then call it with a command (as "open" or "close") (some examples follows)

     // Example 1: With no configuration at all
     $('#dialog').modialog();